jfpennington/house-price-prediction/README.md

 ## Key findings

 - Overall quality rating is the single strongest predictor of house price
-- Total sqaure footaage (engineered feature combining all floors) outperformed any individual floor measurement
+- Total sqaure footage (engineered feature combining all floors) outperformed any individual floor measurement
-- Gradient Boosting significantly outperformed Linear Regression, confirming that hose price relationships are non-linear
+- Gradient Boosting significantly outperformed Linear Regression, confirming that house price relationships are non-linear
 - The model predicts within ~9% of actual price on average

 ## Visualizations